Pablommr/kubernetes-eks/README.md

 - Added possibilitie to add path (env FILES_PATH) to apply multiple files
 - Added env SUBPATH to apply files in supath
-- added env CONTINUE_IF_FAIL to continue applying files in fail case
+- Added env CONTINUE_IF_FAIL to continue applying files in fail case
+- Added output on github action page

 ## v1.2.0